irisnet/irishub/docs/endpoints/grpc-rest.md

 ### gRPC-gateway REST Routes

-If, for various reasons, you cannot use gRPC (for example, you are building a web application, and browsers don't support HTTP2 on which gRPC is built), then the IRISHub offers REST routes via gRPC-gateway.
+If, for various reasons, you cannot use gRPC (for example, you are building a web application, and browsers don't support HTTP2 on which gRPC is built), then the IRIShub offers REST routes via gRPC-gateway.

 [gRPC-gateway](https://grpc-ecosystem.github.io/grpc-gateway/) is a tool to expose gRPC endpoints as REST endpoints.
 For each RPC endpoint defined in a Protobuf service, the SDK offers a REST equivalent.
 For instance, querying token list could be done via the `/irismod.token.Query/Tokens` gRPC endpoint, or alternatively via the gRPC-gateway `/irismod/token/tokens` REST endpoint: both will return the same result.
 For each RPC method defined in a Protobuf service, the corresponding REST endpoint is defined as an option: